MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/ra-overview.md

 1. A remote collaborator joins the mixed reality call on Microsoft Teams desktop and sees what the technician sees.
 They start recording the call so the technician can use it for future reference.

 1. The remote collaborator provides verbal instructions.
 When they want to draw attention to a specific part of the machine, they draw an arrow onto their PC screen.
 The arrow immediately appears in the HoloLens user's space and remains anchored to that part of the machine even when the technician walks around.
 When they want to point out the cable the technician should reattach, they draw along the cable.
 The line immediately appears in the HoloLens user's space.
 The collaborator adds drawings and arrows onto their PC screen.
-These drawings and arrows appear in the technician's space and remains anchored to the cable even when the technician walks around.
+These drawings and arrows appear in the technician's space and remain anchored to the cable even when the technician walks around.

 1. The remote collaborator then shares a schematic from OneDrive, and it appears in the technician's space.
 The collaborator can also pull up a training video up on their desktop and share their screen with the technician.